MINJUNKWAK/minjunkwak.github.io/_posts/2017-06-06-cpp-dividing-int-in-half.md

     printf("%d",(a+b)/8);
 }
 ```
-With the calculation being 2.625, will the result printed out as 3?
+With the calculation being 2.625, will the result be printed out as 3?

 ```cpp
 (a+b)/2 = 2